spokestack/spokestack.io/content/docs/Python/getting-started.md

 nlu = TFLiteNLU("path_to_tflite_model_dir")
 ```

 Input to the NLU model is the ASR transcript.
 The transcript can be accessed as a property of `SpeechContext`.
-Below is a sample Event Handler for running inference on the speech transcript.
+Below is a sample event handler for running inference on the speech transcript.

 ```python
 @pipeline.event